February Stakes

-The February Stakes (フェブラリーステークス) is a Grade 1 flat horse race in Japan for four-year-old and above thoroughbreds.
+The February Stakes (フェブラリーステークス) is a Grade 1 flat horse race in Japan for thoroughbreds aged four years and above.
 It is run over a distance of 1,600 metres (approximately 8 furlongs) at Tokyo Racecourse in late February.

 It was first run in 1984 as February Handicap, and was given Domestic Grade 3 status.
 This was elevated to Domestic Grade 2 in 1994, Domestic Grade 1 in 1997, and to its present level in 2007.

 It was renamed February Stakes in 1994.
+Horses from National Association of Racing (NAR) have been eligible to run in the race since 1995, and 2007 for horses not trained in Japan.

+In February 2025, Rachel King became the first female jockey to win a flat Grade 1 race in Japan due to winning the February Stakes.

-Horses from National Association of Racing(NAR) have been eligible to run in the race since 1995, and 2007 for horses not trained in Japan.
-This race and Champions Cup are the only Grade 1 dirt race organized by the JRA (the other international Grade 1 dirt race (Tokyo Daishōten) and domestic Grade1 races are all organized by NAR).
+This race and Champions Cup are the only Grade 1 dirt races organized by the JRA (the other international Grade 1 dirt race (Tokyo Daishōten) and domestic Grade1 races are all organized by NAR).

 It is considered as the stepping race to the Dubai World Cup Night meetings' dirt races.